-2.1 Carry-Over
+2.1 Carry-Over Factor

-The carry-over is a factor relating the moment applied at one end of a beam to the resulting moment at the far end.
+The carry-over factor relates the moment applied at one end of a beam to the resulting moment at the far end.
 We find this for the beams of interest.

 Fixed-Pinned

 For a fixed-pinned beam, subject to a moment at the pinned end, we have: